-ARTS 53B Introduction to Visual Technology II 4 Units
+ARTS 54 Visual Technology II 4 Units (Formerly ARTS 53B.)

-Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273; ARTS 53A.
+Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273; ARTS 53.
 Three hours lecture, three hours laboratory (72 hours total per quarter).

 Introductory use of art and design software for the computer.
 Emphasis on the creative process and the computer as a tool used by artists and designers today.
 Software used are Adobe Photoshop and Adobe After Effects.